Become an international tutor and learn about the daily life of international students in Tampere!

 Remember to list your name, student number, the number of tutored students and how long you served as an international tutor at the beginning of the report.

-- Tamy’s international specialist, email: international (at) tamy.fi.
-More information on international tutoring can also be found on the Tamy's page on international tutoring.
+- Your student association’s international tutoring organiser.
+More information on international tutoring can also be found on the TREY's page on international tutoring

-- Responsible person for international tutoring at the University of Tampere: Igor Tanskanen, Coordinator of International Education
+- Responsible person for international tutoring at Tampere University (City centre & Kauppi campuses): Igor Tanskanen, Igor.Tanskanen (ät) tuni.fi

-Check out the Facebook group for incoming exchange students at the University of Tampere.
+Check out the Facebook group for incoming exchange students at Tampere University (city centre & Kauppi campuses).
 Join the group and get to know the exchange students before the beginning of the semester!